Difference between Risk and Risk Event

 Examples of Risk Events

-A Risk Event is something you would identifying during risk analysis.
+A Risk Event is something you would identify during risk analysis.
 Some good examples of “Risk Events” are:

 - Flying too close to a flock of birds (however you define “close” to be), because pilots need to react immediately;